K-Means for Noise-Insensitive Multi-Dimensional Feature Learning: Discussion

 Although ground truth is not available for the PARS imagery, the applied use of the proposed method yielded biologically meaningful, spatially grouped, highly compelling results.
-The learned features shown in \Cref{fig:K_means_breast_tissue_centroids} represent a wide variety of signal shapes which correspond to specific tissue structures present in the image.
+The learned features shown in \Cref{fig:K_means_breast_tissue_centroids} represent a wide variety of signal shapes which correspond to specific tissue structures present in the image, and distinctly separated in a way that is not the case in standard PARS imagery.
 A further detailed study involving commentary from histology experts would be necessary to validate the inferred features, and is the subject of ongoing research.